amplitude/amplitude-docs/content/collections/billing-use/en/mtu-guide.md

 ## View your MTU use

-To view your MTU usage, navigate to *Settings > Plans & Billing*.
+To view your MTU usage, navigate to *Settings > Organization Settings > Plans & Billing*.
 MTU statistics are visible in their own panel.

 ![MTUsUsage.png](/docs/output/img/billing-use/mtususage-png.png)